QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 [![tb78-10.png](/attachment/wiki/SplitGpg/tb78-10.png)](/attachment/wiki/SplitGpg/tb78-10.png)

-For more details about using Smartcards/Split GPG with Thunderbird PGP feature, please see [Thunderbird:OpenPGP:Smartcards] from which the above documentation is inspired.
+For more details about using smart cards/Split GPG with Thunderbird PGP feature, please see [Thunderbird:OpenPGP:Smartcards] from which the above documentation is inspired.

 ### Older Thunderbird versions